bobey/docker-gitlab-ci-runner/README.md

 By starting Gitlab CI runners through Docker, assuming you passed a valid registration token, they will automatically add themselves to your CI instance.
 You should see them in the "Runners" tab.

+## Contributors

+Thanks to the awesome [@jubianchi](https://twitter.com/jubianchi) for its help with the base php image.